How to Match Your Roof to Complementary Siding Colors

 Pair with brown, gray, green, or black roof shingles.

-A home with a red exterior will pair best with earthy roof shingles.
+A home with a red exterior, whether paint or bricks, will pair best with earthy roof shingles.
 This creates a contrast that calms the more lively red.
 This creates an overall look that is vibrant without being too harsh or overpowering.

 Grey Exterior